daustria/math-notes/docs/source/analysis/taylors_theorem_remainder.rst

 Furthermore the integrand on the right hand side is smooth, from smoothness of :math:`g`.
 In general, we can compute partial derivatives of
 :math:`g_i` of arbitrary order by repeatedly applying Leibniz rule, to obtain a function of the form :math:`\int_0^1 F(x,t)\,dt` where :math:`F` is smooth on its domain.
-Leibniz rule also guarantees that such a function has continuous partial derivaties of the first order.
-So
+So it suffices to show that such a function is continuous, and has continuous partial derivatives.
-:math:`g_i` has continuous partial derivatives of all orders and is therefore smooth (also need to show :math:`g` itself is continuous, probably).

 To obtain the existence of the :math:`g_i`, we perform a similar computation as the previous theorem.